cuulee/wtsps/README.md

-# R Client API for Web Time Series Classification Service
+# R Client API for Web Time Series Processing Service

-**wtscs** is an R Client package for handling Web Time Series Processing Service (WTSPS) in the client side.
+**wtsps** is an R Client package for handling Web Time Series Processing Service (WTSPS) in the client side.

 ## Build the package: